Open-Paws/Datasets/synthetic_seed_data/README.md

 ### Steps to Use

-1. **Load the CSV**: Import the `Multilingual Vegan Questions.csv` file into your labelling platform (see the [Human-Feedback-Label-Studio](https://github.com/Open-Paws/Human-Feedback-Label-Studio) repo for our implementation of Label Studio)
+1. **Load the CSV**: Import the datset into your labelling platform (see the [Human-Feedback-Label-Studio](https://github.com/Open-Paws/Human-Feedback-Label-Studio) repo for our implementation of Label Studio)
-2. **Select a Question**: Choose a question from the `Questions` column.
+2. **Select a Conversation Thread**: Select a conversation thread in your labelling platform.
 3. **Respond**: Users take turns responding to the selected question, alternating roles between AI and human.
 4. **Collect Feedback**: Gather responses to use as training data for AI models, improving their ability to handle multilingual interactions.